scheb/2fa/doc/troubleshooting.rst

        us know what you've already tested.

 #.
 On login, is method
-   ``Scheb\TwoFactorBundle\Security\TwoFactor\Handler\TwoFactorProviderInitiator::getActiveTwoFactorProviders()`` called?
+   ``Scheb\TwoFactorBundle\Security\TwoFactor\Provider\TwoFactorProviderInitiator::beginTwoFactorAuthentication()`` called?

    Yes, it's called
        Continue with 5)

    No it's not called
+       **Solution:** Two-factor authentication is skipped for some reason.
+To find out what's going on, check what is happening in ``Scheb\TwoFactorBundle\Security\TwoFactor\Provider\TwoFactorProviderInitiator::beginTwoFactorAuthentication()``
+       before the call to the ``beginTwoFactorAuthentication()`` method.
+It's typically one of the reasons:

+         * The security token class used by the login method was not configured in the ``security_tokens``
-       **Solution:** Two-factor authentication is skipped, either because of the IP whitelist or because of a trusted device token.
-IP whitelist is part of the bundle's configuration.
-Maybe you have whitelisted "localhost" or "127.0.0.1"?
+         * Your IP is whitelisted.
+Maybe you have whitelisted "localhost" or "127.0.0.1" in the bundle configuration?
+         * A trusted device cookie is set.
 The trusted device cookie can be removed with your browser's developer tools.
+         * You have implemented a custom condition for 2fa, which skips 2fa.

 #.
-Does ``Scheb\TwoFactorBundle\Security\TwoFactor\Handler\TwoFactorProviderInitiator::getActiveTwoFactorProviders()``
+Does ``\Scheb\TwoFactorBundle\Security\TwoFactor\Provider\TwoFactorProviderInitiator::getActiveTwoFactorProviders()``
    return any values?

    Yes, it returns an array of strings
        Unknown issue.
 Try to reach out for help by `creating an issue`_ and let us know what you've already tested.

    No, it returns an empty array
-       **Solution:** our user doesn't have an active two-factor authentication method.
+       **Solution:** your user doesn't have an active two-factor authentication method.
 Either the ``is*Enabled`` method returns ``false`` or an essential piece of data (e.g. Google Authenticator secret) is missing.

 Trusted device cookie is not set